Samuel12209/Python-Practice-projects/README.md

 ## Python Projects for AI Enthusiasts:

-## Building an AI Chatbot with Streamlit — Build a simple website with an AI chatbot user interface similar to the OpenAI Playground in this intermediate-level project.

 ## Developing a Dynamic AI Chatbot — Create your very own AI-powered chatbot that can take on different personalities, keep track of conversation history, and provide coherent responses in this intermediate-level project.